 Food and Treats

-Is is important to feed your dog a high-quality dog food and healthy dog treats.
-This will likely cost anywhere from $20-60 per month ($250-700 per year).
+This typically costs somewhere from $20-60 per month ($250-700 per year).
 Food expenses vary based on the size and energy level of your dog as well as the quality of the food.
+Be aware that special foods, like veterinary therapeutic diets or freshly-made special-order food, may cost $100 or more a month.

 Leashes and Collars